Barrow Hepburn & Gale: During and after World War II

-In the Second World War, the company aided the British war effort as they had done in the First World War, producing leather goods for the government.
+In the Second World War, the company aided the British war effort as it had done in the First World War, producing leather goods for the government.
 The tanneries at the Grange in Bermondsey were destroyed during the Blitz.
 George Odey, the director of Barrow Hepburn and Gale since 1933, would be appointed a CBE for his company's contributions.

 In 1967, there was a collapse in the world leather market, due in part to the demand for material caused by the Vietnam war.
 Price of "notes on the accounts [...] show that for the same amount of leather production the hide cost rose from approximately from £2.9m in 1964 to £3.3m in 1965 and finally to £4.2m in 1966".
 However, Barrow Hepburn and Gale remained successful despite the slump in the 1960s, seeing a turnover of £22.5 million in 1967, a year that saw a crash in the UK leather industry.
 The chairman, Richard Odey, took the opportunity to expand and sought to buy up as great a share of the shrinking market as possible.

-Management

-Jason Christopher Kelly, formerly of the Foreign and Commonwealth Office, took up a significant role at Barrow Hepburn & Gale in 2016.
-He acts as liaison and point of contact between the company and British and foreign governments, heads of state and other officials.